PatchmadeSOL/Pump-Toolset/README.md

 # Pump Toolset
 An open-source extension that aims to improve various aspects of the popular Solana trading site pump.fun

-*Currently only available for Chrome based browsers*
+*Currently only available for Chrome based browsers, extension is being ported to Manifest V3*

 💎 **Features**